 Will cause snow to gather in a hurry.

-Image: Weather folklore claims squirrels know about winter!
+Image: Squirrels know about winter!
 Source: National Park Service

-Birds and bees are giving you hints as well.
-When birds migrate early or bees build their nests high in the trees, the winter is going to be awful.
+Birds and bees will give you some hints, too, if you observe closely.
+As with squirrels, when birds migrate early or bees build their nests high in the trees, the winter is going to be awful.
 The old saying goes: